RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 avoid_safe_mode=1
 force_turbo=0
 ```
 If your Rapberry Pi crashes (freezes etc.), use lower settings.
 If it freezes before you can change anything you can boot while holding shift and that should disable the overclock so that you can change it to something lower.
 Sometimes it seems to run stable, but crashes in emulationstation or running a game.
-To test the stability and a possible SD Card corruption, I recommend to use a stresstest script. e.g. from [elinux.org](http://elinux.org/RPi_config.txt#Overclock_stability_test):
+To test the stability and a possible SD Card corruption, You can use a stresstest script. e.g. from [elinux.org](http://elinux.org/RPi_config.txt#Overclock_stability_test):

 **`/home/pi/stresstest.sh`**